STNA Program Description

 **Available Spring 2020**

-The STNA course is rigorous and will give the nurse aide trainee the necessary knowledge and skills to provide basic nursing care to persons who need assistance with their ability to perform activities of daily living or other instrumental tasks in a variety of settings.
-Clinical experience for the STNA course is scheduled at a CMS certified long-term care facility within a 75-mile radius of the college.
+The STNA course is rigorous and will give the nurse aide trainee the necessary knowledge and skills to provide basic nursing care to persons who need assistance with their ability to perform activities of daily living or other tasks in a variety of settings.
+Clinical experience for the STNA course is scheduled at a Center for Medicare & Medicaid Services certified long-term care facility within a 75-mile radius of the college.
 Nurse aide trainees are responsible for their own transportation to and from the clinical site.

 This program is not currently eligible for financial aid.

 All-inclusive pricing includes course fees, in addition to the following:

 Pricing for housing and meal plans can be found online here.